Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Aerospace}

-Due to the complexity and cost of spacecrafts, failure to detect hazards during flight could lead to serious or even catastrophic destruction.
-Existance of an anomaly detection system is critical in this case to alert operation engineers when there are no adequate measures.
+Due to the complexity and cost of spacecraft, failure to detect hazards during flight could lead to serious or even catastrophic destruction.
 In \citep{meng2019spacecraft}, a transformer-based model with two novel components is presented, namely, an attention mechanism that updates timestamps concurrently and a masking strategy that detects anomalies in advance.
 Testing was conducted on NASA telemetry datasets.

 Monitoring and diagnosing the health of liquid rocket engines (LREs) is the most significant concern for spacecraft and vehicle safety, particularly for human launch.
 Failure of the engine will result directly in the failure of the space launch, resulting in irreparable losses.
-To achieve reliable and automatic anomaly detection for large equipments such as LREs and multisource data, \citet{feng2022unsupervised} suggest using a multimodal unsupervised method for AD with missing sources.
-In a unified framework composed of several deep AEs and a skip-connected AE, the proposed method integrates intramodal fusion, intermodal fusion, and decision fusion.
+To achieve reliable and automatic anomaly detection for large equipment such as LREs and multisource data, \citet{feng2022unsupervised} suggest using a multimodal unsupervised method with missing sources.